Murzuq Desert: Dune pattern

 The upwind sides of the sand masses appear smoother than the downwind side.
 Wind is moving sand grains almost all the time.
 This means that the draa and the dunes are all moving as sand is added on the upwind side and blown off the downwind side.
 Small sand masses move much faster than large sand masses.

 The draa are almost stationary, but the smaller dunes move relatively quickly across their backs.
 When the smaller dunes reach the downwind side of the draa, they are obliterated; their sand is blown across the basins as individual grains.

 Petroleum

-Since oil exploration began in 1957, eleven oil fields have been discovered in the Murzuq Basin.
+Since oil exploration began in 1957, eleven oil fields, including NC186, have been discovered in the Murzuq Basin.
 Two of the fields are considered giants, and altogether there are more than 2 billion barrels of oil in reserves under the desert there.